 We can assume that the Rebbe was meticulous about honoring both his parents, but if by Divine Providence this story is specifically about his mother, we can further explore this point.
-It is known that before the shidduch (agreement to marry) between the Lubavitcher Rebbe and the Previous Lubavitcher Rebbe’s daughter, Rebbetzin Chayah Mushka, was concluded, Rebbetzin Channah hinted—and even more than that—that the shidduch was with the understanding that her son would be the previous Rebbe’s successor.
+It is known that before the shidduch (agreement to marry) between the Lubavitcher Rebbe and the Previous Lubavitcher Rebbe’s daughter, Rebbetzin Chayah Mushka, was concluded, Rebbetzin Chanah hinted—and even more than that—that the shidduch was with the understanding that her son would be the previous Rebbe’s successor.
 The previous Rebbe did not want to explicitly commit to that, so he said, “the chassidim are smart, they will certainly choose the appropriate person….”
-Rebbetzin Channah understood this as an agreement with her request, and the shidduch was concluded.
+Rebbetzin Chanah understood this as an agreement with her request, and the shidduch was concluded.

-If so, we can say that in great measure, it was the Rebbe’s mother, Rebbetzin Channah, who made sure to crown her son with the mantle of leadership (from her internal, essential understanding that he was truly the person worthy to be the leader of the Jewish people).
+If so, we can say that in great measure, it was the Rebbe’s mother, Rebbetzin Chanah, who made sure to crown her son with the mantle of leadership (from her internal, essential understanding that he was truly the person worthy to be the leader of the Jewish people).
 We can also say that the Rebbe was so meticulous in his honor for her for this reason.

 In the verse about the creation of the world, “Havayah with wisdom founded the earth, with understanding He founded the heavens,” there are four elements: wisdom, understanding, heaven and earth.
 These four elements parallel the four letters in God’s essential four-letter Name, Havayah.
-Wisdom and understanding parallel the yud and hei in God’s Name and are also known as the father and mother principles, in Kabbalah.
+Wisdom and Understanding parallel the yud and hei in God’s Name and are also known as the father and mother principles.
 Heaven and earth parallel the two letters vav and hei in Havayah.
 They are like the father and mother’s son and daughter.
 Together, the son and the daughter represent the fulfillment of the mitzvah, “to be fruitful and multiply.”